No. 502 Squadron RAuxAF

-No. 502 (Ulster) Squadron was a Royal Auxiliary Air Force squadron that saw service in World War II.
-It was reformed in September 2013, and is the oldest of all the reserve squadrons, being formed in 1925.
+No. 502 (Ulster) Squadron is a squadron of the Royal Auxiliary Air Force that was reformed in September 2013, and is the oldest active reserve squadron, having been formed in 1925.
+The squadron took park in anti-submarine patrols and bombing sorties in the Second World War.

 History

 Formation and early years

 No. 502 squadron was originally formed on 15 May 1925 as No. 502 (Bomber) Squadron, a Special Reserve squadron at RAF Aldergrove, and it was composed of a mixture of regular and reserve personnel.
 On 1 December 1925 the name No. 502 (Ulster) Squadron was adopted.
 The squadron operated in the heavy night bomber role and as such it was initially equipped with Vickers Vimys from June 1925, re-equipping with Handley Page Hyderabads in July 1928.
 Vickers Virginias arrived in December 1931, but in October 1935 the squadron was transferred to the day bomber role for which it received Westland Wallaces, Hawker Hinds arriving in April 1937.
 Shortly after this, on 1 July 1937, it was transferred to the Auxiliary Air Force, the Special Reserve being disbanded.